-LETA 1024 - Criminal Law for Criminal Justice for Basic Law Enforcement LETA 1026 - Criminal Procedure for Basic Law Enforcement

-LETA 1030 - Principles of Law Enforcement for Basic Law Enforcement LETA 1032 - Introduction to Criminal Justice for Basic Law Enforcement
+- LETA 1024 Criminal Law for Criminal Justice for Basic Law Enforcement - LETA 1026 Criminal Procedure for Basic Law Enforcement - LETA 1030 Principles of Law Enforcement for Basic Law Enforcement - LETA 1032 Introduction to Criminal Justice for Basic Law Enforcement

-LETA 1022 Methods of Criminal Investigation for Basic Law
+LETA 1022 Methods of Criminal Investigation for Basic Law Enforcement (4)

-Enforcement (4) Course Description This course presents the fundamentals of criminal investigation.
+Course Description This course presents the fundamentals of criminal investigation.
 The duties and responsibilities of the investigator both in field and in the courtroom are highlighted.
 Emphasis is placed on techniques commonly utilized by investigative personnel as well as the procedures used for investigating various crimes.
 This course is limited to students enrolled in the Basic Law Enforcement Technical Certificate of Credit.

-LETA 1024 - Criminal Law for Criminal Justice for Basic Law Enforcement LETA 1026 -

-Criminal Procedure for Basic Law Enforcement

-LETA 1030 - Principles of Law Enforcement for Basic Law Enforcement LETA 1032 - Introduction to Criminal Justice for Basic Law Enforcement
+- Pre-requisites: All required - o LETA 1010 Health & Life Safety for Basic Law Enforcement - LETA 1024 Criminal Law for Criminal Justice for Basic Law Enforcement - LETA 1026 Criminal Procedure for Basic Law Enforcement - LETA 1030 Principles of Law Enforcement for Basic Law Enforcement - o LETA 1032 Introduction to Criminal Justice for Basic Law Enforcement

-LETA 1024 Criminal Law for Criminal Justice for Basic Law
+LETA 1024 Criminal Law for Criminal Justice for Basic Law Enforcement (4)

-Enforcement (4) This course introduces criminal law in the United States, but emphasizes the current specific status of Georgia criminal law.
+This course introduces criminal law in the United States, but emphasizes the current specific status of Georgia criminal law.
 The course will focus on the most current statutory contents of the Official Code of Georgia Annotated (O.C.G.A.) with primary emphasis on the criminal and traffic codes.
 Topics include: historic development of criminal law in the United States; statutory law, Georgia Code (O.C.G.A.)
 Title 16 - Crimes and Offenses; statutory law, Georgia Code (O.C.G.A.)
+Title 26 - Crimes and Offenses; statutory law, Georgia Code (O.C.G.A.)
 Title 40 - Motor Vehicle and Traffic Offenses; and Supreme Court rulings that apply to criminal law.
 This course is limited to students enrolled in the Basic Law Enforcement Technical Certificate of Credit.

-Pre-requisites: LETA 1032 - Introduction to Criminal Justice for Basic Law Enforcement
+• Pre-requisites: LETA 1032 - Introduction to Criminal Justice for Basic Law Enforcement

-LETA 1026 Criminal Procedure for Basic Law
+LETA 1026 Criminal Procedure for Basic Law Enforcement (4)

-Enforcement (4) Introduces the procedural law of the criminal justice system which governs the series of proceedings through which government enforces substantive criminal law.
+Introduces the procedural law of the criminal justice system which governs the series of proceedings through which government enforces substantive criminal law.
 The course offers an emphasis on the laws of arrest and search and seizure; the rules of evidence, right to counsel, and the rights and duties of both citizens and officers.
 The course covers in depth appropriate Case Law and court rulings that dictate criminal procedure on the State and Federal Level.
 This course is limited to students enrolled in the Basic Law Enforcement Technical Certificate of Credit.

-LETA 1024 - Criminal Law for Criminal Justice for Basic Law Enforcement LETA 1032 - Introduction to Criminal Justice for Basic Law Enforcement
+- Pre-requisites: All required - $\circ$ $\$ LETA 1024 Criminal Law for Criminal Justice for Basic Law Enforcement - LETA 1032 Introduction to Criminal Justice for Basic Law Enforcement

-LETA 1028 Police Traffic Control and Investigation for Basic Law
+LETA 1028 Police Traffic Control and Investigation for Basic Law Enforcement (3)

-Enforcement (3) This course examines enforcement of traffic laws and procedures for traffic accident investigation.
+This course examines enforcement of traffic laws and procedures for traffic accident investigation.
 Emphasis is placed on Georgia traffic laws, traffic law enforcement, recognition of impaired driving, and traffic accident investigation.
 Topics include: regulations, impaired driving, and traffic accident investigation.
 This course is limited to students enrolled in the Basic Law Enforcement Technical Certificate of Credit.

-LETA 1024 - Criminal Law for Criminal Justice for Basic Law Enforcement LETA 1026 - Criminal Procedure for Basic Law Enforcement
+- Pre-requisites: All required - LETA 1010 Health & Life Safety for Basic Law Enforcement - LETA 1024 Criminal Law for Criminal Justice for Basic Law Enforcement

-LETA 1030 - Principles of Law Enforcement for Basic Law Enforcement LETA 1032 - Introduction to Criminal Justice for Basic Law Enforcement crime prevention programs.
-This course is limited to students enrolled in the Basic Law Enforcement Technical Certificate of Credit.
+- o LETA 1026 Criminal Procedure for Basic Law Enforcement - LETA 1030 Principles of Law Enforcement for Basic Law Enforcement - LETA 1032 Introduction to Criminal Justice for Basic Law Enforcement